paradedb/paradedb/README.md

 ### ParadeDB Cloud

-ParadeDB Cloud is currently being revamped.
+ParadeDB Cloud is currently under development.
 To get notified when it becomes live, we invite you to join our [waitlist](https://paradedb.typeform.com/to/jHkLmIzx).

 ### Self-Hosted